 Refinancing guidelines

-Fannie Mae made changes to the loan-to-value (LTV) rules.
-Now, if you want to rate and term refinance (No Cash Out) your two- to four-unit home, you can get up to 95% LTV.
-This is a big step up from the old rule that set it at 85%.
+Fannie Mae has updated the loan-to-value (LTV) guidelines.
+Now, if you want to rate and term refinance (No Cash Out) your two- to four-unit home, you can achieve up to 95% LTV, up from the previous limit of 85%.

 Financing Options for Adding/Building/Buying an Accessory Dwelling Unit (ADU)